Moving to Ireland from the USA 2026: Visa, Cost & Reality

 - Initial validity: 2 years

-- Pathway to permanent residence after 2 years
+- Pathway to Stamp 4 (long-term residence) after 2 years

 General Employment Permit